Natã Felipe

-Natã Felipe de Amorim Santos (born 5 June 2001), simply known as Natã or Natã Felipe, is a Brazilian professional footballer who plays as a central defender for Juventude.
+Natã Felipe de Amorim Santos (born 5 June 2001), simply known as Natã or Natã Felipe, is a Brazilian professional footballer who plays as a central defender for Atlético Goianiense, on loan from Juventude.

 Career

 Natã was born in Ribeirão Preto, São Paulo, and moved to Rondon, Paraná at early age.
 He joined Grêmio's youth setup in 2019, after representing Cianorte and Coritiba.

 In 2021, after two years with the under-20 team, Natã was loaned to Série D side Aimoré until the end of the year.
 He quickly became a starter for the side, and had his loan renewed for the 2022 Campeonato Gaúcho.

 Natã returned to Grêmio in March 2022, and renewed his contract with the club until the end of 2023.
 He made his first team debut on 24 May, starting in a 5–0 away routing of Glória, for the year's Recopa Gaúcha.